 Another interesting technique is called meandering.
 You let your sewing machine wander around randomly on the quilt.
 Meandering does not create a particular pattern, but the swirls and twirls are interesting effects and hold the layers of the quilt together at the same time.
 These techniques, especially meandering, are made possible with a quilting foot.

-Quilting Foot - In Conclusion
+Quilting Foot For Sewing Machine - In Conclusion

 Quilting really is an interesting and creative journey.
 Choose to meander or to stick to the straight and narrow, but remember there are specialized feet and guides to help you on the way.
 You will always be a happy wanderer with a quilting foot and its guide.